act-rules/act-rules.github.io/object-has-acessible-name-8f3b6.md

 ## Assumptions

-There are currently no assumptions
+_There are currently no assumptions._

 ## Accessibility Support